Thecodont dentition

-Thecodont dentition is a morphological arrangement in which the base of the tooth is completely enclosed in a deep socket of bone, as seen in crocodilians, dinosaurs and mammals, and opposed to acrodont and pleurodont dentition seen in squamate reptiles.
-Notably, this appears to be the ancestral tooth condition in Amniota.
+Thecodont dentition is a morphological arrangement in which the base of the tooth is completely enclosed in a deep socket of bone, as seen in crocodilians, dinosaurs, and mammals.
+This is opposed to the acrodont and pleurodont dentition seen in squamate reptiles.
+Notably, thecodonty appears to be the ancestral tooth condition in Amniota.
 This morphology was once used as a basis for the now-defunct taxonomic group Thecodontia.

+Subthecodonty, also called anyklosed thecodonty, refers to the asymmetrical implantation of a tooth in a shallow socket.
+Here, the labial (outer) wall of the tooth-bearing bone is higher than the lingual (inner) wall.